tensorzero/tensorzero/examples/gsm8k_dspy/README.md

 Make sure to install the dependencies in the `requirements.txt` file.
 It should not require any changes to run and will automatically connect to the TensorZero gateway you started.

-Llama 3.1 8B should score around 70% on this dataset out of the box.
+Llama 3.1 8B with a very basic zero-shot promptshould score around 30% on this dataset out of the box.

 ## Improving the GSM8K Solver